nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-installation/nuxeo-retention-installation-strict.md

 - The Amazon S3 Object Lock feature must be enabled in Compliance Mode on the bucket intended to store objects that are marked as final records.

-- Amazon S3 Versioning must be enabled (it is automatically enabled when enabling object Lock).
+- Amazon S3 Versioning must be enabled (it is automatically enabled when enabling Object Lock).

 - The default retention value for Amazon S3 Compliance Buckets intended to retain compliant record objects must not be set (or at least set to zero).